hobyfrezk/optima-react/README.md

 ```

 During my development, my solution is, first enable PWA configurations incluing the write `manifest.json`, open `cache storage` for the web, registration of `serviceWorker`.
 After it passes the local PWA audition, I use `npm build` to build the project and deploy it on Netlify.
 And offline features was developed and debugged in the production enviornment directly.

+Data in the web is persist in the localStorage.

+---
+### Some other features or notes:
+Consistent behavior in major browser: Chrome, Firefox, Safari/iOS, Edge.

+Modal background blur effect might cause performance issue on some devices (This function is disabled in the deployment given in the begining of this doc).

+Use Redux to split/isolate app state from the app UI.

+Be aware, from full stack perspective, some functions (such as comments counting, cascade deletion of the comments) will cause to N+1 queries problem and huge database rewriting if we actually implement the same logic as what we did in the frontend part (in Redux).

+Fully responsive, use Material UI to write css.

+Use wave extention to check WCAG 2.1 accessibility guidelines.

+Extra features:
+- A `CommentCounting` for each post to get a better user experience
+- A `ScrollToTop` button is added to imporve user experience in mobile device.
+- A simple `Pluralize` filter which returns a plural suffix if the first argument is an integer greater than 1.
+- The data/state are persist in the browser's locolStage, which could extremly improve the user expierience, especially when the app is deployed as PWA.